 Why is the Treasury Token Price Lower Than The Market Price

 The Treasury token price is intended to be higher than the market price, and is intended for those who are interested in holding the token long-term.
 However, the Treasury token price is manually set, and has a 15 minute delay after setting before it updates on the Treasury web page.
 For this reason, in a quick moving market the market price might spike to a price that's higher than the Treasury price.
 When that happens we can only react and wait for the Treasury price to update.
 During these windows there is an opportunity for arbitage, but this is not intentional and is simply an effect of how the smart contact is designed.
-Note that the Treasury price will never be lower than 5c/token.

 The Revenue Model of Token Issuance